openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Indeed, the above stated indifferentiability from a random oracle qualifies Keccak as a split-key pseudorandom function as defined in {{GHP18}}.
 That is, Keccak behaves like a random function if at least one input shared secret is picked uniformly at random.
 Our construction can thus be seen as an instantiation of the IND-CCA2 preserving Example 3 in Figure 1 of {{GHP18}}, up to some reordering of input shared secrets and ciphertexts.
 In the random oracle setting, the reordering does not influence the arguments in {{GHP18}}.
+That is, in the post-quantum setting the construction inherits its IND-CCA2 security from any ingredient post-quantum IND-CCA2 secure KEM.

+Note that the ECDH-KEMs described in this specification are not IND-CCA2 secure as standalone schemes.
+However, regarding the pre-quantum setting, it is argued in [BCD+24] that the construction ensures IND-CCA2 security under some Diffie-Hellman intractability assumption in a nominal group.
+Note that Curve25519 and Curve448 qualify as such {{ABH+21}}.

 ### Domain separation and binding {#sec-fixed-info}

-The `domSeparation` information defined in {{kem-key-combiner}} provides the domain separation for the key combiner construction.
+The `domSep` information defined in {{kem-key-combiner}} provides the domain separation for the key combiner construction.
 This ensures that the input keying material is used to generate a KEK for a specific purpose or context.

 The algorithm ID, passed as the `algID` paramter to `multiKeyCombine`, binds the derived KEK to the chosen algorithm.
 The input of the public keys into `multiKeyCombine` binds the KEK to the communication parties.